 But when I started laughing more, I saw her blossom into this carefree girl that absolutely loved life every moment of every day.
 I never even noticed how much I had suppressed that part of her.
 It broke my heart but also encouraged me that I was on the right track and I worked on laughing more every day.

 2. Make a list

-I will start with saying I am not a list person.
-Or a schedule person.
+I will start by saying I am not a list person.
+Or a scheduled person.
 But there is something about being organized that lifts the stress right off one’s shoulders.

 I don’t care if the only list you make is a grocery list, that’s something.
 But make some sort of a list to help your day feel less chaotic and you’ll start to have more freedom to smile more and enjoy those little moments that tend to get lost when things are in disarray.

 If you want some awesome printables to help you stay on track, check out all the ones I offer in the shop.
 I’m telling you, these are game-changers.

 3. Do something that helps you feel productive